 A priority of the RIBDP is to assure that children with birth defects receive appropriate and timely preventive, specialty, and other healthcare services.
-The RIBDP, in collaboration with the Rhode Island Parent Information Network (RIPIN), employs a Parent Consultant who conducts service assessments with families who have children up to age five with specific birth defects to determine whether these children have received appropriate referrals and services on a timely basis.
-The Parent Consultant meets with families at pediatric and specialty care practices that serve children with birth defects or mails forms to those families who cannot be interviewed in a practice.
-Follow-up service assessments are conducted to ensure continuity of referrals and services until the child is five.
+The RIBDP, in collaboration with the Rhode Island Parent Information Network (RIPIN), employs a Certified Community Health Worker (CCHW) who conducts service assessments with families who have children up to age five with specific birth defects to determine whether these children have received appropriate referrals and services on a timely basis.
+The CCHW meets with families at pediatric and specialty care practices that serve children with birth defects or mails forms to those families who cannot be interviewed in a practice.
+Starting in 2021, the RIBDP added the option to complete an assessment via a secure online form.
+Follow-up service assessments are conducted annually to ensure continuity of referrals and services until the child is five years old.

 Service assessments help the RIBDP determine what services and referrals were provided to children based on the national guidelines for specific conditions.
-The RIBDP has conducted more than 1,200 new and follow-up service assessments as of January 2022.
+The RIBDP has conducted more than 1,350 new and follow-up service assessments to date.

-Service assessments are currently conducted with families of children who have Down syndrome, spina bifida, craniofacial defects, CCHD, abdominal wall defects, hearing loss, and microcephaly or other central nervous system conditions.
+Service assessments are currently conducted with families of children who have Down syndrome, spina bifida, craniofacial defects, critical congenital heart defects, abdominal wall defects, hearing loss, and microcephaly or other central nervous system conditions.

-The RIBDP recently evaluated educational, developmental, and family support service referrals reported by families of children with any of the conditions for which we conduct service assessments.
-From 2017 to 2021, 569 families completed service assessments, and 320 of these families (56%) completed more than one assessment.
-The majority of initial and repeat assessments were completed at a clinic.
+The RIBDP recently evaluated educational, developmental, and family support service referrals reported by families of children with cleft lip, cleft palate, and cleft lip with cleft palate.
+From 2018 to 2022, 57 families completed an initial service assessment, and 45 of these families (79%) completed more than one assessment.
+Most assessments were completed in-person at a specialty clinic.

-For family support services (Figure 6), the highest referral rates were for Medicaid assistance (66%) and the Visiting Nurses Association (VNA)/Home visiting (54%).
-There were fewer referrals to RIPIN (30%) and parent support groups (28%).
-Families were more likely to receive VNA/Home visiting (80%) and Medicaid assistance (80%) once referred.
-Of all families who received support services, families found Medicaid assistance (100%) and VNA/Home visiting (98%) most helpful.
+For family support services (Figure 6), the highest referral rates were for Medicaid assistance (67%) and the Visiting Nurses Association (VNA)/Home visiting (61%).
+There were fewer referrals to RIPIN (19%) and parent support groups (25%).
+Families were more likely to receive Medicaid assistance (97%) and parent support group services (93%) once referred.
+Of all families who received support services, families found Medicaid assistance (100%) and VNA/Home visiting (96%) most helpful.